Emperor Hui of Jin: "Why don't they eat porridge with ground meat?"

-The Book of Jin, a 7th-century chronicle of the Chinese Jin Dynasty, reports that when Emperor Hui (259–307) of Western Jin was told that his people were starving because there was no rice, he said, "Why don't they eat porridge with (ground) meat?" (何不食肉糜), showing his unfitness.
+The Book of Jin, a 7th-century chronicle of the Chinese Jin dynasty, reports that when Emperor Hui was told that his people were starving because there was no rice, he said, "Why don't they eat porridge with meat?" (何不食肉糜), showing his unfitness.
 It has since then become a famous phrase in both classical and modern Chinese.
 It is analogous to the phrase "Let them eat cake" in French culture.